The Beatles on The Ed Sullivan Show: February 16

 After a February 11 concert in Washington, D.C.'s Washington Coliseum and two February 12 shows in New York's Carnegie Hall, the Beatles flew to Miami Beach on February 13, where Cassius Clay (later known as Muhammad Ali) was in training for his first title bout with Sonny Liston (on February 18, the Beatles would eventually pose for publicity photographs with Clay in a boxing gym).
 The Beatles held rehearsals on February 14 and 15.
 The band stayed in the Hotel Deauville, which was also the broadcast location for the show.
 The Beatles rehearsed in the hotel's basement.

 On the evening of the television show, a crush of people nearly prevented the band from making it onstage.
 A wedge of policemen were needed and the band began playing "She Loves You" only seconds after reaching their instruments.
 They continued with "This Boy" and "All My Loving", then returned later to close the show with "I Saw Her Standing There", "From Me to You", and "I Want to Hold Your Hand".

 The audience for this show was about 70 million, nearly equaling the prior week's performance.

+John Lennon played a new Rickenbacker 325 guitar for this show after company executives noticed the poor condition of Lennon's original 325 during the February 9 show and directed that Lennon be given a replacement.
+Lennon continued to use the "Miami" 325 as his main stage instrument for the rest of the group's tours in 1964 and 1965.